-When producing Terracare®, Heinen not only avoids unnecessary water consumption, but also cleans and recycles process water.
-Before the wastewater from terracare® goes to the municipal sewage treatment plant for biological cleaning, it is cleaned mechanically and chemically in an on-site sewage treatment plant.
+When producing Terracare®, our leather supplier Heinen not only avoids unnecessary water consumption, but also cleans and recycles process water.
+Before the wastewater from Terracare® goes to the municipal sewage treatment plant for biological cleaning, it is cleaned mechanically and chemically in an on-site sewage treatment plant.
 After that, the water is allowed into the natural water cycle – as clean as it was before use.

 Terracare® uses 99 % of the hide and its by-products.

 VAUDE also converted to German suppliers for its goatskin leather which is used for gloves in the Summer Collection 2017: Firma Gerecke.